Learn more about the Chairholders who are funded by this and other NSERC Chairholder grants by visiting the NSERC Chairholders Database.

 The preliminary applications will be reviewed by a selection panel composed of design experts from academia and industry.
 All full applications will be evaluated through a site visit.
 The selection panel will then rank the full applications and make the final recommendations to NSERC.

 Applications will be evaluated on the basis of the quality of the candidate, the impact of the university design strategy, and the relevance and creativity demonstrated by the action plan in achieving the CDE goals.
+All relevant citations are expected to be incorporated into the proposal.
 The evaluation criteria involve quantitative and qualitative assessments of the specific results, contributions and impacts to be achieved by the university's design strategy, and the Chair's action plan in relation to each of the four (equally weighted) objectives:

 The evaluation criteria also cover the Chairholder, the Chair structure and other arrangements that may affect the Chair's success and effectiveness.